Why Is My Outlet Buzzing? Is It Dangerous?

 Changes in the Weather

 Sometimes, shoddy workmanship is the cause of a buzzing electrical outlet.
 When an electrician gets in a rush or fails to adhere to established installation protocols, mistakes can and do occur.
-If you notice the outlet is getting louder when you plug several appliances or devices into it, you may be experiencing what is referred to as reversed polarity.
+If you notice the plug socket is getting louder when you plug several appliances or devices into it, you may be experiencing what’s referred to as reversed polarity.
 This occurs when the hot and neutral wires are flipped around within the outlet.
 This is a serious problem that can result in a nasty electrical shock.

-It is normal to hear a buzzing sound coming from your breaker.
-However, if that sound gets louder and louder, it is a good indication that the breaker is not operating correctly.
+It’s normal to hear a buzzing sound coming from your breaker.
+However, if that sound gets louder and louder, it’s a good indication that the breaker is not operating correctly.
 The buzzing can occur when it is putting out too few, or too many amps.
 Often, the best way to end the problem is to replace the malfunctioning breaker.

 Contact Genz-Ryan at (612) 223-6158 to discuss your buzzing outlets with our certified electricians.
 We are happy to answer your questions and help you determine the best way to silence a noisy outlet once and for all.

-Other Signs You Need to Contact an Electrician ASAP
+Other Signs You should Contact an Electrician ASAP

 Buzzing outlets are not the only signs your home’s electrical system needs service.
 The following are some other common signs your electrical system isn’t functioning properly and should be promptly serviced by a certified electrician.